HenryWJL/jaka_grasping/handeye_calibration/README.md

 ```bash
 rosrun handeye_calibration hand_to_eye_calib.py
 ```
 When everything is prepared, move the calibration target and type 'r' in the terminal to record calibration data.
-After recording more than one data, type 'c' in the terminal to calculate the calibration result.
+After recording more than two data, type 'c' in the terminal to calculate the calibration result.
 After a few seconds, you can view the result on the screen.
 If you want to save the result, type 's' in the terminal.
 This will save the result as a **.yaml** file.